 For this activity, coworkers face each other and press their palms together.
 They step back, keeping their palms together until they rely solely on the resistance of the other person to remain standing.
 Beside the invasion of personal space, if your hands slip, heads collide or faces hit the ground it's not going to be a particularly harmonious outcome.

-If you are organizing a team building event, recognize the following as you filter through the activity options:
+If you are organising a team building event, recognise the following as you filter through the activity options:

 - Blindfolds have no point.